jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 ## Reading a Range of values

 Now we have a button that triggers a function, it's time to make it do things.
-I only need column A's values, so I'm hard coding my specific input range (A2:A999), which is column A down to the 999th row, plenty of results to get started with.
+I only need the values from column `A`, so I'm hard coding my specific input range (A2:A999), which is column A down to the 999th row, plenty of results to get started with.

 ```js
 function myCustomFunction() {